 - amyl nitrate, or “poppers”

-PDE5 inhibitors can also potentially be harmful to people with certain conditions.
-Before taking these medications, a person should make their doctor aware if they:
+PDE5 inhibitors can also potentially be harmful to people with

 - have a history of heart attack, severe arrhythmia, or stroke in the last 6 months

 - have a history of heart failure or angina

 Common, and usually mild, side effects of PDE5 inhibitors can include:

 - symptoms resembling those of the common cold

 - changes in vision, or sudden loss of vision, for which people with heart disease or diabetes are more at risk